 Early Sobriety Pairs Very Well With Being Single

-With the end of my drinking and drugging came the end of a toxic relationship that I was in with someone who was also battling their own alcohol and substance abuse.
-It became very clear to me when I made the choice to get sober that I would only be able to remain that way if I also removed the people in my life that were enabling my toxic behaviors.
-So, I made a choice: Single and sober it was.
+With the end of my drinking and drugging came the end of a toxic relationship with someone who was also battling their own alcohol and substance abuse issues.
+When I made the choice to get sober, it became very clear to me that I would only be able to remain that way if I also removed the people in my life who were enabling my toxic behaviors.

 Now, I just had to learn how to love myself.
-By leaving behind what was holding me back, having to learn how to be alone, and developing coping skills from the ground up, I was slowly but surely able to see the beauty within myself.
-It was then that I finally started learning how to be in love with the life I was given without needing people, or substances to keep me from that.
+By leaving behind what was holding me back, having to learn how to be alone and developing coping skills from the ground up, I was slowly but surely able to see the beauty within myself.
+It was then that I finally started learning how to be in love with the life I was given without needing people or substances to keep me from that.

 There Is a Huge Difference Between Feeling Lonely and Being Alone

-When we feel lonely, it’s usually due to a lack of love within ourselves that causes us to feel this way.
+When we feel lonely, it’s usually due to a lack of love within ourselves.
 When we’re able to be alone, it is because we have learned how to love ourselves on our own.
-The prior is what I was experiencing when my recovery began, and the latter is where I am now that I have allowed the process of recovery to work in my life.
+The former is what I was experiencing when my recovery began, but I found the latter after allowing the process of recovery to work in my life.

-That is extremely important for anyone who may be feeling lonely, because you need to know that our thoughts can be rewired into much more positive channels.
+That is extremely important for anyone who may be feeling lonely — you need to know that our thoughts can be rewired into much more positive channels.
 We do not have to feel lonely, but we are more than capable of being alone.
 The first step is being able to recognize this huge difference.

 I Am Always Learning How to Love Myself!

 I have a bad track record of losing my identity when I involve myself with other people romantically, and it has been a decision of mine to remain single because I love myself enough to know that I am just not ready yet.
-Being able to say that out loud, and recognizing that I still have areas to work on — that is a good example of me loving myself.
+Being able to say that out loud while recognizing that I still have areas to work on is a good example of me loving myself.